gryphonshafer/exact/README.md

 You can always provide a list of explicit features and bundles from [feature](https://metacpan.org/pod/feature).
 If provided, these will be enabled regardless of the other import flags set.

-    use exact noexperiments, fc, signatures;
+    use exact -noexperiments, -fc, -signatures;

 Bundles provided can be exactly like those described in [feature](https://metacpan.org/pod/feature) or in a variety of obvious forms: